ClemBotProject/ClemBot/ClemBot.Docs/docs/DesignatedChannels.md

 Enabling the `message_log` channel causes ClemBot to store the content of messages for a period of 30 days, after which, they are deleted.
-This enables ClemBot to notify server staff of message edits or deletions that might not be stored in the bots short-lived cache.
-Any edits or deletions that occur on messages that are older then 30 days will be sent in the designated channel but the content of the deletion or edit will not be known, just that it happened.
+This enables ClemBot to notify server staff of message edits or deletions that might not be stored in the bot's short-lived cache.
+Any edits or deletions that occur on messages that are older than 30 days will be sent in the designated channel, but the content of the deletion or edit will not be known, just that it happened.
 :::

 ## Commands